 When the timer T3396 is running or the timer is deactivated, the UE is allowed to initiate a PDU session establishment procedure for emergency services.

-If the timer T3396 is running when the UE enters state 5GMM-DEREGISTERED, the UE remains switched on, and the USIM in the UE (if any) remains the same and the entry in the "list of subscriber data" for the SNPN to which timer T3396 is associated (if any) is not updated, then timer T3396 is kept running until it expires or it is stopped.
+If the timer T3396 is running when the UE enters state 5GMM-DEREGISTERED, the UE remains switched on, and the USIM in the UE (if any) remains the same and the entry in the "list of subscriber data" to which timer T3396 is associated (if any) is not updated, then timer T3396 is kept running until it expires or it is stopped.

-If the UE is switched off when the timer T3396 is running, and if the USIM in the UE (if any) remains the same and the entry in the "list of subscriber data" for the SNPN to which timer T3396 is associated (if any) is not updated when the UE is switched on, the UE shall behave as follows:
+If the UE is switched off when the timer T3396 is running, and if the USIM in the UE (if any) remains the same and the entry in the "list of subscriber data" to which timer T3396 is associated (if any) is not updated when the UE is switched on, the UE shall behave as follows:

 - let t1 be the time remaining for T3396 timeout at switch off and let t be the time elapsed between switch off and switch on.
 If t1 is greater than t, then the timer shall be restarted with the value t1 – t.
 If t1 is equal to or less than t, then the timer need not be restarted.
 If the UE is not capable of determining t, then the UE shall restart the timer with the value t1.